Opportunity-Holding/RESTar.SQLite/README.md

 The database name may only contain letters, numbers and underscores.
 If there is no directory matching the database directory given in the `SQLiteProvider` constructor, it will be created automatically.
 The database file will be placed in the given `databaseDirectory` directory and have the filename `<databaseName>.sqlite`.
 Any existing file in the directory with that name will be reused.

-### Resource validation rules
+### Table mapping validation rules

-Apart from the rules defined by RESTar, RESTar.SQLite resource types must be classes and:
+RESTar.SQLite table mappings must be defined as classes that:

-1. Be decorated with the `SQLiteAttribute` attribute.
+1. Inherit from the abstract classes `SQLiteTable` or `ElasticSQLiteTable`.
-2. Inherit from the abstract class `SQLiteTable`.
+2. Contain at least one public instance auto-implemented property with a public getter and setter accessor.
-3. Contain at least one public instance property declared as column using the `ColumnAttribute`.
+3. Have a public parameterless constructor.
-4. Have a public parameterless constructor – if the resource supports POST
+4. Not contain any property with the name `RowId`, including any case variants.
-5. Not contain any property with the name `RowId`, including any case variants.
+5. Do not contain any two properties with the same case insensitive name.

 ## Database management

-RESTar.SQLite will create a new `.sqlite3` file in the directory provided in the `SQLiteProvider` constructor, with the given database name (unless one already exists).
+RESTar.SQLite will create a new `.sqlite` file in the directory provided in the `SQLiteProvider` constructor, with the given database name (unless one already exists).
 This file contains all tables used by RESTar.SQLite.
 If the name and/or directory is changed, RESTar.SQLite will simply create a new database file and any old data will be unreachable.
 There are some important things to keep in mind regarding how RESTar.SQLite works with the SQLite database:

-1. During execution of `RESTarConfig.Init()`, RESTar.SQLite will create one table for each well-defined RESTar.SQLite resource type, if one with the same name does not already exist.
+1. During execution of `RESTarConfig.Init()`, RESTar.SQLite will create one table for each well-defined RESTar.SQLite table mapping, if one with the same name does not already exist.
-2. If properties are added to some well-defined RESTar.SQLite resource type between two executions of `RESTarConfig.Init()`, they will be added to the corresponding SQLite table.
+2. If public instance auto-implemented properties are added to some well-defined RESTar.SQLite resource type between two executions of `RESTarConfig.Init()`, corresponding SQLite columns will be added to the table.
-3. If property types are changed in some well-defined RESTar.SQLite resource type between two executions of `RESTarConfig.Init()`, you will see a runtime error.
+3. If property data types are changed in some well-defined RESTar.SQLite resource type between two executions of `RESTarConfig.Init()`, you will see a runtime error.
 Such table alterations cannot be handled automatically.
-Instead you should load the SQLite file manually and perform the necessary operations there.
+Instead you should load the SQLite file manually and perform the necessary `ALTER TABLE` operations there.
-4. If properties are removed from some resource type between two executions of `RESTarConfig.Init()`, they will not be removed from the corresponding SQLite table.
+4. If properties are removed from some resource type between two executions of `RESTarConfig.Init()`, their corresponding SQLite table columns will not be dropped.
-5. RESTar.SQLite never drops tables from the SQLite database.
+5. RESTar.SQLite never automatically drops tables from the SQLite database.

 For operations on the SQLite database that are not performed by RESTar.SQLite, the developer is encouraged to manually connect to the SQLite database.
-The connection string is available as a public static property of the `RESTar.SQLite.Settings` class.
+The connection string is available as a public static property of the `RESTar.SQLite.Settings` class, and the System.Data.SQLite package is [well documented](https://system.data.sqlite.org/index.html/doc/trunk/www/index.wiki).

 ### Helper methods